cybersecli/securityplus_labs/03-net-scanning-nmap/overview.md

 # Identity & Authentication

 🧪 **Security+ Domain:** Architecture & Design
-📅 **Date Completed:** [MM/DD/YYYY]
+📅 **Date Completed:** 07/30/2025
-🛠️ **Tools Used:** [e.g., Wireshark, tcpdump, Kali Linux, Windows Event Viewer, etc.]
+🛠️ **Tools Used:** Nmap

 ---

 ## 🔍 Objective

-Briefly explain what this lab was designed to demonstrate or test.

-_Example:_
-This lab explores the topic of Identity & Authentication within the Architecture & Design domain, using practical tools and scenarios.

----
+The objective of this lab is to perform a basic network scan using NMAP to identify active hosts, detect open ports, and determine running services on a target sytem within a local network.
+This lab demonstrates foundational skills in reconnaissance, service enumeration, and understanding how attackers amd defenders use network scanning to assess system exposure.

 ## 🛠️ Steps Taken

-1. [Step 1: Describe what you set up or did]
-2. [Step 2: What tests or tools you used]
+Step 1.
+Identified local host information
+  1a.
+Used ipconfig to fetermine the machines IPv4 address (192.168.1.82) to use as the scan target Step 2.
 3. [Step 3: What data you analyzed or actions you observed]

 ---